What is a Tummy Tuck (Abdominoplasty)?

 The Tummy Tuck procedure takes approximately 2 to 5 hours to perform.
 The patient will then undergo general anesthesia for the surgery.
 Dr. Guarnieri will place two incisions: one from hipbone to hipbone close to the pubic area, and another around the navel.

 Dr. Guarnieri separates the skin from the abdominal muscles, which he then pulls together and stitched in place.
-This results in a firmer abdomen and narrower waist.
+This results in a firmer abdomen and a narrower waist.
 As the skin flap gets stretched down over the newly tightened muscles, excess skin is removed, and the navel is reattached where it looks natural.
 Once the incisions are closed, sterile surgical dressings are applied over the sutured areas.

 Tummy Tuck Recovery